-PRISM G2 Contracts is a complete contracts administration tool for owners, EPCs and construction management firms.
-PRISM G2 Contracts is a core requirement for many of ARES PRISM’s clients around the world, including Abu Dhabi Airports (ADAC), Dubai Expo 2020, and many others.
-The module has the capabilities to:
+PRISM Contracts is a complete contract management tool for owners, EPCs and construction management firms.
+PRISM Contracts is a core requirement for many of ARES PRISM’s clients around the world, including Abu Dhabi Airports (ADAC), Dubai Expo 2020, and many others.
+The invoice and contract management module has the capabilities to:

 - Record Contract Bids, Perform Bid Analysis, and Award Contracts

 - Record and Monitor Contract Invoices and Payments

 - Record and Monitor Contract Insurances and Bonds